-The Quality Team, within CLIPP, is responsible for supporting a number of University Committees which relate to Quality Enhancement and Assurance.
+The Quality Team, within the Education Department, is responsible for supporting a number of University Committees which relate to Quality Enhancement and Assurance.

 For more information on the University's Committee System, please visit the University Committee Webpages.

-The learning and Teaching Committee (LTC) reports directly to Senate.
+The University Learning and Teaching Committee (ULTC) reports directly to Senate.
 It develops, enables, and evaluates the implementation of the University strategy for Learning and Teaching.
-The Committee also enables and evaluates the work of the Schools and central departments in identifying, promoting, and disseminating effective practice and innovation in programme design and delivery, and in teaching, feedback, and assessment methodologies.
+The Committee also enables and evaluates the work of Colleges and central departments in identifying, promoting, and disseminating effective practice and innovation in programme design and delivery, and in teaching, feedback, and assessment methodologies.
 The Committee also makes recommendations on the enhancement of the quality and standards of taught programmes and of the student learning experience.

 You can find more information about the Learning and Teaching Committee and its work by visiting the LTC webpage.

-The Programme Approval Steering Committee is a sub-committee of the Learning and Teaching Committee.
-Its purpose is to approve new programmes in liaison with Programme Specific Approval Panels (PSAPs) and to approve modifications to existing programmes and withdrawals.
+The Programme Approval and Development Sub-Committee (PADSC) is a sub-committee of the University Learning and Teaching Committee.
+Its purpose is to approve new programmes in liaison with Programme Specific Approval Panels (PSAPs) and to approve modifications to existing programmes, suspensions and withdrawals.

-You can find more information about Programme Approval Steering Committee and its work by visiting the PASC webpage.
+You can find more information about Programme Approval and Development Sub-Committee and its work by visiting the PADSC webpage.

 Regulation Sub-Committee (RSC) is a sub-committee of the Learning and Teaching Committee.
 RSC ensures consistent academic standards across the University through monitoring, review, and enhancement of the University’s regulatory framework, taking into account the implications of external bodies, policy, and changes in University strategy and practice.

 You can find more information about Regulation Sub-Committee and its work by visiting the RSC webpage.